 The Belgian Employee’s Perspective on Contracting

 On the flip-side, if you are a salaried employee in Belgium, you are subject to a tax rate of 53.5% applied to anything you earn above €32,270 a year.
 In fact, Belgian individuals are considered one of the most heavily taxed groups in the world.
-Note, if you’re from Canada reporting income from Belgium, you should use tax software to help you efficiently manage your return.

 By contrast, corporate tax rates are considerably lower, so individuals have turned to contracting as a means of reducing their taxes.
 By creating a parent company, called a Société Privée à Responsabilité Limitée, or SPRL, and then working for that parent company, they can avoid some of the taxes (a Belgian national sport!).
 Therefore it can be financially advantageous for a Belgian employee to be a contractor.

 By setting up strict employment laws, the Belgian government created a need for ‘temporary’ labour.
 Meanwhile, high tax rates have encouraged individuals to find ways to reduce the burden.
 In the end, the solution for both sides turned out to be contractors.

 Admittedly, there are other factors that affect the number of contractors in Belgium, such as the diversity of potential employers.
 However, I think the employment laws and tax rates have really pushed the market towards favouring contractors.